Read on to find out what fixed, variable and split rate loans are, and how the benefits they offer.

 While this brings some certainty that can be a blessing when you’re trying to stick to a budget, it can also end up costing you more over the term of your loan.
 If interest rates drop, you will be locked in at a higher rate.

 What is a variable rate home loan?

-For example, you may sign up for a 25-year home loan with a variable rate at 4%.
+For example, you may sign up for a 25-year home loan with a variable rate of 4%.
 Three years later, interest rates go up 3% and so does your home loan rate — to 7%.
-Two more years pass and rates drop to an all time low.
+Two more years pass and rates drop to an all-time low.
 So does your home loan rate — to 2%.